-What is the best iPhone macro lens you can get in 2022?
+What is the best iPhone macro lens you can get today?
 And what’s the best iPhone macro lens for your needs?

 These are common questions, and for good reason: Choosing an external macro lens for your iPhone can be tough.
 There is a whole slew of options, but many external lenses are of low quality.